willdingle/FerrisWheelSimulator/README.md

 # Ferris Wheel Simulator
-Programmed in C++ and OpenGL.
+A 3D simulation of a ferris wheel programmed in C++ and OpenGL.
 Models made in Blender.

 ## How To Use
 - Start the ferris wheel: HOME